hotei/dirsyncR/README-dirsyncR.md

 and related files in this repository are released under BSD 2-Clause License.
 License details are at the end of this document.
 Bugs/issues can be reported on github.
 Comments can be sent to <hotei1352@gmail.com>.
 "Thank you"s, constructive criticism and job offers are always welcome.
-If you are so inclined you may donate money to help me continue the project by sending PayPal contributions to my wife at diane@celticpapers.com.

 ### Description